Why We Try to Avoid People With Sales Experience

 The Real Problem Is the Calcified Mind

 The cold calling playbook from 2010 does not work the same way.
 The email sequences that converted in 2015 are hitting spam filters and generating unsubscribes.
 The LinkedIn approach that built pipelines in 2019 is now the thing everyone complains about.
 Every channel, every technique, every assumption about how buyers behave has shifted, and it is shifting faster now than at any point in the history of sales.
+We need to bring genuine curiosity to every conversation, be willing to throw out what worked last year if the data says it is not working now.

 The Best of Both Worlds